StardustDL/schemdule/README.md

     # use an extension or use all installed extensions (if name is None)
     # provided by packages `schemdule-extensions-{extension name}`
     ...

+def payloads() -> PayloadBuilder:
+    # create a payload builder
+    ...

+# the class PayloadBuilder

+class PayloadBuilder:
+    def use(self, payload: Any) -> "PayloadBuilder": ...

 # the class of the variable `prompter`